ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

   * The user opens tiktok.com in private mode
   * The user attempts to search with the specific keyword

-Your work is to identify the following information about the user:
+**Your work is to identify the following information about the user:**

   * Browser
   * Operating system
   * Screen size
-  * Timezone
   * Local language
+  * Browser language
   * Region
+  * Timezone
   * Search keyword

+You can reproduce the previous by capturing the HAR file yourself, and looking into the details if you want.

 ### Task 4 B) TikTok VM obfuscation

 However, it appears that the previous details are not the only information TikTok is collecting.
+There is a lot of random-looking data in the previous requests.

+Apparently, TikTok has created a virtual machine in JavaScript virtual space to hide some of its data collection operations.

 Read the following blog posts: